Online Fair Division with Additional Information: Introduction

 \subsection{Our Contributions}

 We study online fair division of indivisible goods under an \emph{adaptive} adversary and \emph{ex post} evaluation of the final allocation.

 We begin in \Cref{sec:impossibilities_wo_info} by considering the online fair division model \emph{without} additional information about future goods.
 We show that for $n\ge 2$, no deterministic online algorithm can guarantee any positive approximation of EF1.
-We also use a lower bound of \citet{benade2018envyvanish} to show that, even for two agents with bounded item values, any deterministic online algorithm can be forced to output an allocation that violates PROP1 on sufficiently long streams (even with bounded item values); consequently, no algorithm can guarantee PROP1 in this fully online model.\footnote{We also clarify a flaw in the construction of \citet{KahanaHa2023} that was claimed to establish a similar impossibility.}
+We also use a lower bound of \citet{benade2018envyvanish} to show that, even for two agents with bounded item values, any deterministic online algorithm can be forced to output an allocation that violates PROP1 on instances with sufficiently many goods (even with bounded item values); consequently, no algorithm can guarantee PROP1 in this fully online model.\footnote{We also clarify a flaw in the construction of \citet{KahanaHa2023} that was claimed to establish a similar impossibility.}

 Motivated by prior work that assumes normalized valuations (or equivalently provides each agent's total value in advance) \citep{Gkatzelis_Psomas_Tan_2021,barman2022universal,zhou2023icml_mms_chores}, \Cref{sec:normalization} develops a new algorithm that guarantees: (i) PROP1 for any number of agents, and (ii) EF1 (and thus $1/2$-MMS) simultaneously for two agents.
-This is not a superficial corollary of semi-online MMS results: the MMS rule of \citet{zhou2023icml_mms_chores} can violate PROP1 (and therefore EF1) even for $n=2$, and achieving EF1/PROP1 requires tracking an explicit ``outside-good'' certificate that witnesses fairness ex post.
-We complement these guarantees with matching impossibilities: even with normalization information, no positive approximation to EFX is possible (already for $n=2$), and no positive approximation to EF1 is possible for $n\ge 3$.
-Together, these results clarify what normalization information can and cannot buy us.
-In \Cref{sec:noisy-normalization}, we model the realistic setting where the normalization information comes from prediction and may be inaccurate.
+This does not follow directly from the semi-online MMS result of \citet{zhou2023icml_mms_chores}: their rule can violate PROP1 (and therefore EF1) even for $n=2$.
+Our algorithm uses a different removal rule, based on the largest good outside an agent's bundle, which is exactly the type of one-good condition appearing in PROP1 and EF1.
+We complement these guarantees with matching impossibility results: even with normalization information, no positive approximation to EFX is possible already for $n=2$, and no positive approximation to EF1 is possible for $n\ge 3$.
+These results clarify what normalization information is sufficient for in online fair division.
+In \Cref{sec:noisy-normalization}, we allow the predicted total values to be inaccurate and show how the guarantees change as a function of the prediction error.

 We prove robustness guarantees for the same algorithm: an additive approximate EF1 bound for $n=2$, and a multiplicative $\kappa$-PROP1 guarantee for general $n$, parameterized by the advice accuracy.
 This explicitly connects online fair division to learning-augmented analysis, while preserving ex post guarantees.